 Today I’ve got a fun homemade baby gift idea to share with you.
-These easy to make baby blankets are one of my favorite “go to” baby gifts.
-Since they are sewn from knit fabrics, they are soft and washable, and perfect for a new baby.
+These easy-to-make baby blankets are one of my favorite “go-to” baby gifts.
+Since they are sewn from knit fabrics, they are soft, machine washable, and perfect for a new baby.

-Easy to Make Baby Blankets using Knit Fabrics
+How to Make Baby Blankets using Knit Fabrics

 The Derby Day fabrics line knits have just been released and I’ve been so anxious to get my hands on some of the fabric.
 Riley Blake has released 6 of the prints of Derby Day in a great 4-way stretch jersey knit.
 Two of the colorways are exclusive to the knit fabrics.

-I’ve sewn a bit with knits in the past (and did a series a few years ago detailing how to sew with knits), but haven’t stitch anything up recently.
+I’ve sewn a bit with knits in the past (and did a series a few years ago detailing how to sew with knits), but haven’t stitched anything up recently.
 Ever since we planned to release some of the prints in a knit I’ve been dreaming up a list of projects that I wanted to make.
 Now that I have the fabric in my hot little hands I can finally start stitching!